Open Data Hub logo

 3. Update the deployment properties of the model as follows:

-1. In the Model Name field, enter a new, unique name for the model.
+1. In the Model name field, enter a new, unique name for your model.

 Note